The Power of Productive Struggle in the Math Classroom: How Struggling Helps Develop Problem-Solving Skills

 - Scaffold students’ thinking - It may be tempting to show a struggling student what to do.
 Instead, while students are at work, ask them scaffolding questions to get them thinking.

 - Provide non-routine problems - Not every math problem can be solved with a formula.
-Expose students to non-routine problems, which will challenge them to think critically.
+Expose students to non-routine problems and real-world scenarios, which will challenge them to think critically.

-- Foster a growth mindset - Every student is capable of being a math problem solver.
-Get students to think positively about themselves and their abilities through growth mindset affirmations.
+- Foster a math growth mindset - Every student is capable of being a math problem solver.
+Help students think positively about themselves and their abilities through growth mindset affirmations.

 - Showcase problem-solving - In math, students can take many different paths that lead them to the solution, so it’s important to show the various strategies and methods to solve a problem.
 Encourage students to showcase and share their problem-solving processes with their peers too.